Bassett88/arkosR36S/Frequently-Asked-Questions---RG351V.md

 - Must be in .bmp format
 - Must be named logo.bmp.
 The name is case sensitive!
-- Must be 480 pixels in width and 320 pixels in height.
+- Must be 640 pixels in width and 480 pixels in height.
 - Must be of 24 bit depth
-- Must be rotated counterclockwise.
-- See [here](https://wiki.odroid.com/odroid_go_advance/application_note/bootlogo) for more info and examples.

-If you don't want the logo to change on every boot, just deleted or rename the BMPs folder located in the fat32 boot partition.

 ## Q. How does the low battery indicator work?
 ### A. The following will occur: